 History of the Texas-Oklahoma District of Kiwanis International

-The first Kiwanis Club in what is now the Texas-Oklahoma District, was officially completed February 10, 1917, at Dallas, Texas, with a membership of 200.
-The charter was presented on March 28, 1918.
+The first Kiwanis club in what is now the Texas-Oklahoma District, was officially completed February 10, 1917, at Dallas (00028), TX, with a charter membership of 200.
+The charter was presented March 28, 1918.
 Records indicate Dr. J. L. Holloway was the first President, with H. L. Kelley as Secretary.
-It is not intended to glorify the Dallas Club (00029), but being the first club west of the Mississippi, with the exception of St. Louis, its formation was very important event in Kiwanis history, as subsequent events proved.
+Following St. Louis, MO, the club was the only the second club to be organized west of the Mississippi, which set the stage for the expansion of clubs in Texas and Oklahoma.

-Due to the increasing number of clubs across the country, and realizing the value of district organization be set up.
-In October 1918, the Kiwanis Club of Dallas selected one of its members to serve as interim Governor of the Texas-Oklahoma District until an organization conference would be arranged.
-The first meeting was in Tulsa, Oklahoma, and on February 10, 1919, the Texas-Oklahoma District was organized.
-Joe Garrety of the Dallas club, who was selected for the interim organization, was elected Governor.
+Due to the increasing number of clubs across the country, and realizing the value of a district organization, Kiwanis International requested that a district organization be set up.
+In October, 1918, the Dallas club selected one of its members to serve as interim Governor of the Texas-Oklahoma District until an organization conference could be arranged.
+The first meeting was held in Tulsa, OK, and on February 10, 1919, the Texas-Oklahoma District was organized.
+Joe A. Gerrity, Kiwanis Club of Dallas, TX, who was selected for the interim organization, was elected Governor.

-In his capacity as International Secretary.
-Sam Cummings conducted the official organization meeting.
-His recommendation that the clubs of the States of Texas and Oklahoma be combined to form the Texas-Oklahoma District, was confirmed at this meeting.
+In his capacity as International Secretary, O. Sam Cummings conducted the official organization meeting.
+His recommendation, that the clubs of the states of Texas and Oklahoma be combined to form the Texas-Oklahoma District, was confirmed at this meeting.

 Structure and Leadership